ipab-slmc/exotica/exotica/doc/installation.rst

 =============

 For all installations:
- * Ubuntu 16.04 with ROS Kinetic or Ubuntu 18.04 with ROS Melodic.
-Ubuntu 14.04 with ROS Indigo may continue to work but is not officially supported or covered by continuous integration any longer.
+ * Ubuntu 16.04 with ROS Kinetic, Ubuntu 18.04 with ROS Melodic, or Ubuntu 20.04 with ROS Noetic.
  * `catkin_tools <https://catkin-tools.readthedocs.io/en/latest/>`_ (``catkin_make`` is no longer supported)
  * `rosdep <http://wiki.ros.org/rosdep>`_
  * `ROS <http://wiki.ros.org/Installation>`_ (``ros-[release]-desktop`` is recommended but more minimal versions work in conjunction with rosdep)

-ROS Indigo (Ubuntu 14.04) -- retired since September 2018:
- * For Eigen, we recommend system-installing 3.2.10 or newer, for which we provide a `Debian <http://terminator.robots.inf.ed.ac.uk/apt/libeigen3-dev.deb>`_.
- * `gcc >4.9 <https://askubuntu.com/questions/466651/how-do-i-use-the-latest-gcc-on-ubuntu>`_ -- the 14.04 system-installed 4.8.4 won't work.
-On Ubuntu 16.04 and newer, you can use the system-provided gcc/g++.
- * For compiling ``fcl_catkin``, you need to add a PPA for ``libccd-dev``.

 Installation from binaries
 ==========================

-We regularly release EXOTica for ROS Kinetic and ROS Melodic.
+We regularly release EXOTica for ROS Kinetic, Melodic, and Noetic.
 You can install EXOTica from binary via

 ::

-	sudo apt install ros-[distro]-exotica ros-[distro]-exotica-examples
+	sudo apt install ros-$ROS_DISTRO-exotica ros-$ROS_DISTRO-exotica-examples

 Installation from source
 ========================